 - 4-5 cloves minced garlic

-- 1 ½ pounds raw chicken breast cut into small pieces
+- 1 pound raw boneless skinless chicken breast cut into small pieces

 - 14 oz Turkey Smoked Sausage, sliced into rounds (I use the brands Jennie O or Hillshire Farm)